 theme(legend.position = "none")

-As an example, below you find the number of the second person pronouns you and your and the number of all words except for these second person pronouns in private dialogues compared with scripted monologues in the Irish component of the International Corpus of English (ICE).
-In addition, the tables shows the percentage of second person pronouns in both text types to enable seeing whether private dialogues contain more of these second person pronouns than scripted monologues (i.e. speeches).
+To illustrate, consider the following statistics: the counts of second-person pronouns, you and your, as well as the total word count excluding these pronouns in private dialogues versus scripted monologues within the Irish segment of the International Corpus of English (ICE).
+Additionally, the tables provide the percentage of second-person pronouns in both text types, enabling us to discern whether private dialogues indeed contain more of these pronouns compared to scripted monologues, such as speeches.

 . | Private dialogues | Scripted monologues |